This set of Basic Electrical Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Electromagnetic Induction”.

 c) Change in angle between magnetic field and area

-d) Change in magnetic field, area and angle
+d) Change in the magnetic field, area and angle

 Explanation: It is the dot product of magnetic field vector and area vector.

-emf=BAcos(theta), hence if either of the three, that is, magnetic field, area or angle changes, thee emf will change.
+emf=BAcos(theta), hence if either of the three, that is, magnetic field, area or angle changes, the emf will change.